 - Has something like this happened before?

-- Was it in the same room or the same time of day?
+- Was it in the same room or at the same time of day?

-Recognizing the causes for all three behaviors and understanding the mindset when someone is enduring hallucinations, delusions and paranoia can help you keep calm as a caregiver.
+Recognizing the causes for all three of these dementia-related behaviors and understanding what a loved one goes through while enduring hallucinations, delusions and paranoia will help you both remain calm and find workable solutions.